Teas of the eighteenth century: English tea trade

 Markman Ellis is Professor of Eighteenth Century Studies at Queen Mary University of London.
-He is the editor of ‘Tea And The Tea-Table In Eighteenth-Century England', and in this guest blog, shares with us what teas were drunk in 18th Century England.
+He is the editor of ‘Tea And The Tea-Table In Eighteenth-Century England’.

 All tea sold in the eighteenth century came from China and Japan, mostly the former.